-The eight-acre Field Station site provides diverse laboratory space as well as dockage for the research vessel fleet.
+The eight-acre Marine Field Station site provides diverse laboratory space as well as dockage for the research vessel fleet.
 Access to the southern Barnegat Bay waters, Great Bay and Atlantic City back bays as well as the Mullica, Bass and Wading rivers is easily conducted leaving directly from our waterfront facility on the Nacote Creek.

 Several buildings on site provide space for the support of field and laboratory courses and student and faculty research.
 The site is also home to the Coastal Research Center.
 An overview of the facility and programs can be viewed here.

 Teaching and Research Labs